 - 1. Each operating and delivery room shall have at least six receptacles convenient to the head of the procedure table.
-Each operating room shall have at least 16 simplex or eight duplex receptacles.
+Each operating room shall have at least 16simplex or eight duplex receptacles.
 Where mobile X-ray, laser, or other equipment requiring special electrical configurations is used, additional receptacles distinctively marked for X-ray or laser use shall be provided. - 2.
 Each patient room shall have duplex-grounded receptacles.
 There shall be one at each side of the head of each bed; one for television, if used; and one on every other wall.
 Receptacles may be omitted from exterior walls where construction or room configuration makes installation impractical.
 Nurseries shall have at least two duplex-grounded receptacles for each bassinet.
-Critical care areas as defined by NFPA 99 and NFPA 70, including pediatric and newborn intensive care units, shall have at least seven duplex outlets at the head of each bed, crib, or bassinet.
-Trauma and resuscitation rooms shall have eight duplex outlets located convenient to the head of each bed.
-Emergency department examination and treatment rooms shall have a minimum of six duplex outlets located convenient to the head of each bed.
-Emergency system power and be so labeled.
-Each general care examination and treatment table and each work table shall have access to two duplex receptacles. - 3.
+Outlets for general care areas and critical care areas shall be provided for as defined by NFPA 99 and NFPA 70. - 3.
 Duplex-grounded receptacles for general use shall be installed approximately 50 feet apart in all corridors and within 25 feet of corridor ends.
 Receptacles in pediatric and psychiatric unit corridors shall be of the tamper resistant type.
 Special receptacles marked for X-ray use shall be installed in corridors of patient areas so that mobile equipment may be used anywhere within a patient room using a cord length of 50 feet or less.
 If the same mobile X-ray unit is used in operating rooms and in nursing areas, receptacles for X-ray use shall permit the use of one plug in all locations.
-Where capacitive discharge or battery-powered X-ray units are used, special X-ray receptacles are not required. - 4.
-Electrical receptacle cover plates or electrical receptacles supplied from the emergency systems shall be distinctively colored or marked for identification.
-If color is used for identification purposes, the same color shall be used throughout the facility.
+Where capacitive discharge or battery-powered X-ray units are used, special X-ray receptacles are not required.

+- 4. Electrical receptacle cover plates or electrical receptacles supplied from the emergency systems shall be distinctively colored or marked for identification.
+If color is used for identification purposes, the same color shall be used throughout the facility. - 5.
+For renal dialysis units, two duplex receptacles shall be on each side of a patient bed or lounge chair.
+One duplex receptacle on each side of the bed shall be connected to emergency power.